vllm-project/vllm/docs/source/getting_started/quickstart.rst

 With vLLM installed, you can start generating texts for list of input prompts (i.e. offline batch inferencing).
 The example script for this section can be found `here <https://github.com/vllm-project/vllm/blob/main/examples/offline_inference.py>`__.

-The first line of this example imports the classes :class:`~vllm.LLM` class and :class:`~vllm.SamplingParams`:
+The first line of this example imports the classes :class:`~vllm.LLM` and :class:`~vllm.SamplingParams`:

 - :class:`~vllm.LLM` is the main class for running offline inference with vLLM engine.
 - :class:`~vllm.SamplingParams` specifies the parameters for the sampling process.